Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Results and discussion

 \subsubsection{Feature importance}

 We are now ready to discuss the results of the sensitivity analysis shown in Figure~\ref{fig:sobol_z}.
 A striking outcome is that the gas mass of the central galaxy is the most important feature to predict the gas density profile at all redshifts, and in all simulations.
 In most cases, the first-order and total-order Sobol indices for $M_{\rm gas}$ are roughly equal, implying that this property does not interact appreciably with the other features.
 Thus, $M_{\rm gas}$ single-handedly imprints the largest variations on the gas distribution.
-This is not surprising: because of the steep radial decrease of the gas density profile, the central galaxy contains the highest fraction of the gas mass enclosed in the halo (see Figure~\ref{fig:dens_prof}).
-This, in turn, regulates the normalisation of the gas density profile, given that its volume integral up to the virial radius is, by definition, the gas mass within the halo.
-This also explains why the Sobol indices for $M_{\rm gas}$ are essentially independent of the halo-centric distance.
+This is not surprising: because of the steep radial decrease of the gas density profile, a sizeable fraction of the gas mass within the halo is confined within $0.05 - 0.1 \, R_{\rm 200c}$.
+The central galaxy typically resides within this region, and contains a significant share of the enclosed gas mass.
+Thus, $M_{\rm gas}$ is expected to correlate with the gas mass within the halo.
+The latter has clear impact on the gas density profile, as it sets its normalisation.
+Thus, because of the correlation between $M_{\rm gas}$ and the halo gas mass, it is physically reasonable to expect that this feature has an important impact on the predicted gas density profile.